phy101 | undergraduate

-Explain the atomic nature of matter including models of the atom.
+- Explain the atomic nature of matter.

-Describe the states and properties of matter.
+- Describe the states and properties of matter.

-Analyze the relationship between changes of phase and transfer of energy.
+- Describe the relationship between changes of phase and transfer of energy.

-Explain the laws of thermodynamics and their practical applications.
+- Explain the laws of thermodynamics and their practical applications.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.